Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Active View Selection Framework

 \section{Active View Selection Framework}

-In contrast to previous multi-view counting and localization frameworks, where the randomly selected input views may not cover the whole scene and all views must be labeled, we focus on scene-level task performance and selecting the best views with limited labeled views.
-We first propose a novel independent view selection framework (IVS) adopting a two-stage process for scene-level downstream tasks.
-Next, based on IVS, by introducing the intermediate downstream model's prediction results in the view selection, we propose the active view selection framework (AVS) for jointly optimizing view selection and downstream task model training.
+\lbreb{ We first propose a novel independent view selection \textbf{baseline} (IVS) adopting a two-stage process for scene-level downstream tasks.
+Next, based on IVS, we propose the active view selection framework (AVS) for jointly optimizing view selection and downstream task model training.
 Pseudo labels are adopted to enhance the model's cross-scene generalization abilities.
 For both IVS and AVS, we assume an annotation budget of $F$ frames per view and $K$ views of each scene, or a total $FK$ images per scene.
-Note that all cameras are calibrated for view selection and pseudo-label generation.
-We denote a ``multi-frame'' as the set of synchronized frames over all views at a particular time.
+We provide a summary table of the main notations shown in Table \ref{table:summary_notation} for symbol querying.